 To identify difficult data points, we use a combination of methods, including:

-While using this method, we pick those samples where different algorithm disagree Example if model is classifying into 5 classes - A,B, C, D & E and if we are using 5 different classifier e.g.
+Disagreement-based sampling: While using this method, we pick those samples where different algorithms disagree.
+Example: if model is classifying into 5 classes (A,B, C, D & E), and if we are using 5 different classifiers, e.g.

 Annotator can label examples on which classifiers disagree.